Ochs und Junior Anno Cinquanta

 October 16, 2011

 The Anno Cinquanta is an annual calendar from new watch brand Ochs und Junior.
-The annual calendar complication uses circular apertures (dots) to display the month, day and date (month - at 12 o'clock, day - at 6 o'clock and date - at perimeter of dial).
+The annual calendar complication uses circular apertures (dots) to display the month, day and date (month - at 12 o'clock, day - at 6 o'clock and date - at the perimeter of the dial).

 "Ludwig Oechslin and Lucerne specialist watch retailer Embassy are the prime movers behind Ochs und Junior timepieces."